ibm-cloud-docs/activity-tracker/at_faq.md

 {: #faq_1}
 {: faq}

-You can find information about the services that generate audit events and send those to {{site.data.keyword.at_short}} in the following documentation topic: [Cloud services](/docs/activity-tracker?topic=activity-tracker-cloud_services).
+You can find information about the Cloud services that generate audit events and send those to {{site.data.keyword.at_short}} in the following documentation topic: [Cloud services](/docs/activity-tracker?topic=activity-tracker-cloud_services).

 ## Where can I find the actions that a service generates?
 {: #faq_2}
 {: faq}

-You can link to the list of events that each service generates from the following documentation topic: [Cloud services](/docs/activity-tracker?topic=activity-tracker-cloud_services).
+You can find links to the list of events that each Cloud service generates in the following documentation topic: [Cloud services](/docs/activity-tracker?topic=activity-tracker-cloud_services).

-## Where can I find the events that a service generates?
+## Where can I find the events that a Cloud service generates?
 {: #faq_3}
 {: faq}